Kings rally for 5-3 win at Arizona - NewsBreak

 The Coyotes took a 1-0 lead at 8:52 of the first period.
 After an Arizona shot hit traffic in front, Stralman controlled the rebound, centered the puck from behind the goal line, and it hit a Kings player before bouncing into the net.

 The Kings tied it 12 seconds later.
-Kopitar, along the left boards pass across to Kempe, whose one-timer from the top of the right circle beat Vejmelka.
+Kopitar, along the left boards, passed across to Kempe, whose one-timer from the top of the right circle beat Vejmelka.

 Crouse gave the Coyotes a 2-1 lead at 7:41 of the second period when he converted a backhand pass from Alex Galchenyuk on a 2-on-1 rush.